 The first President of Clark Atlanta University was Dr. Thomas W. Cole, Jr., who served concurrently as the President of both Atlanta University and Clark College prior to the 1988 consolidation.
 In November 1987, after more than a year of discussion, the Boards of Trustees of Atlanta University and Clark College authorized an exploration of the potential advantages of closer working arrangements between the two institutions, including their consolidation into one university.
 In April 1988, the joint committee delivered its report entitled Charting A Bold New Future: Proposed Combination of Clark College and Atlanta University to the Boards for ratification.
 The report recommended that the two schools be consolidated into a single institution.
 On June 24, 1988, the Boards of both Clark College and Atlanta University made the historic decision to consolidate the two institutions, creating Clark Atlanta University.
 The new and historic University inherits the rich traditions of two independent institutions, connected over the years by a common heritage and commitment; by personal, corporate and consortia relationships; and by location.

-Dr. Carlton E. Brown became the third President for Clark Atlanta University on August 1, 2008.
+Ronald A. Johnson, Ph.D. became the fourth President for Clark Atlanta University on July 1, 2015.

 *The Atlanta University Center Consortium today comprises: Clark Atlanta University, The Interdenominational Theological Center, Morehouse College, Morehouse School of Medicine and Spelman College.